tadeubanzato/check-if-python-is-runing/README.md

+# Use Case
+As a developer I want to make sure my Python script is running recurrently and/or if it breacks some how I want to start it automatically without me having to run it manually once again.

 # Description
-This is a general batch to check if a python script is running and or not.
+A batch scrip that will check if Python script is running, if not it start the script once again.

-The script is going to:
+### The script is going to:
-1. Verify if PID is available on the temp folder (linux)
+1. When running the python script it will generate a PID
-2. If PID exists the python script is runing if not it will trigger the script
+2. When bash runs it verifies if PID exists if not it will start the python script again or for the first time
-3. CRON Job that will run every couple of hours and check if script is running
+3. Setup a CRON Job that will run the bash script to check PID and start the Python script
-4. Script will run in a Screen on the background

-## Use Case
-As a developer I want to make sure my Python script is running recurrently and/or if it breacks some how I want to start it automatically without me having to run it manually once again.
+4. All the script runs on Screen which is a Linux app that manages multiple CLI screens

 ## Screen Instalation
 Screen is an application to allow users to have multiple terminals runing on linux servers.